bunto/bunto/site/_docs/structure.md

         <p>

-          This is where the generated site will be placed (by default) once Jekyll is done transforming it.
+          This is where the generated site will be placed (by default) once Bunto is done transforming it.
 It’s probably a good idea to add this to your <code>.gitignore</code> file.

         </p>